-iar Verbs

 A1 - Beginning Spanish • accents • conjugation lessons

-Spanish verbs that end in -uar are conjugated with the same endings as regular -ar verbs, but most -uar verbs require accents in certain conjugations.
+Spanish verbs that end in -uar are conjugated with the same endings as regular -ar verbs, but most -uar verbs require an accent in certain conjugations.

-A1 - Beginning Spanish • accents • conjugation lessons • spelling
+A2 - Low-Intermediate Spanish • accents • conjugation lessons • spelling

 Accents may look strange to anyone whose native language doesn’t have any, but they are extremely important in Spanish.
 Leaving off the accent on a word is a spelling mistake, and may cause confusion.
 There are three different Spanish accents